 rcuser is the only account which cannot be deleted.

 An unlimited number of Local users accounts can be added.
-For each user, one of two roles can be selected: Admin or Read-only.
+For each local user, one of two roles can be selected: Global Admin or Global Read-only.

 You can use Active Directory accounts to login to the Runecast Analyzer web interface.
 Members of configured groups will have access with specified roles.